Sonipat–Kharkhoda IMT land case

 Sonepat-Kharkhoda Industrial Model Township land case being investigated by the Central Bureau of Investigation (CBI) against Bhupinder Singh Hooda.
 This under-investigation scam pertains to acquisition of 700 acre land in 3 villages near Kharkhoda in Sonepat district for the Industrial Model Township..
 Punjab and Haryana High Court in March 2013 and the Supreme Court of India in May 2016 had cancelled the government's decision to release land to the private builder.
 Two senior officials in then Chief Minister Hooda's office were indicted for allegedly favouring the developers.
 Subsequently, in 2018 the Government of Haryana referred the case to CBI to investigate the against Hooda and others.

-There are a total of 6 CBI cases and several other vigilance department investigations against Hooda underway.
-Central Bureau of Investigation is investigating several scams, mostly related to illegal land grab, that took place during his rule in Haryana.
-These investigations include the Gurugram-Manesar IMT land scam, Robert Vadra DLF land grab scam, Gurugram Rajiv Gandhi Trust land grab scam, Garhi Sampla Uddar Gagan land scam, Panchkula-HUDA Industrial plots allotment scam, AJL-National Herald Panchkula land grab scam, Haryana Forestry scam case and Haryana Raxil drug purchase scam.
-He has been already chargesheeted in the Manesar-Gurugram land scam, while other cases are still under investigation (c.
-March 2018).
-Hooda was acquiring land from poor, illiterate farmers at a low rate in the name of "public interest" only to later license this to builders after granting out-of-turn favors that helped the land value increase exponentially.
-During his 10-year rule as Chief Minister, Hooda, licensed a massive 24,825 acres of land compared to just 8,550.32 acres by successive Chief Ministers in the 23 years preceding Hooda rule.

 Details

 Modus of scam

 "The state's power of eminent domain was abused to force farmer-landowners to sell their lands to private colonizer.
 The licences became the basis subsequently to release land causing wrongful benefits to the private colonizer."